How Much Do Tradesmen Cost in 2025?

 Q: How do tradespeople work out their daily rate?

 A: The majority for tradesman will charge a day rate for about 6 or more hours of work within one day.
-They may also factor in the cost materials, along with the difficulty of the job and whether there is any risk.
+They may also factor in the cost of materials, along with the difficulty of the job and whether there is any risk.

 Q: Should a tradesman’s work be guaranteed?